History of Quebec: Quiet Revolution (1960–1980)

 In 1965, the Royal Commission on Bilingualism and Biculturalism wrote a preliminary report underlining Quebec's distinct character, and promoted open federalism, a political attitude guaranteeing Quebec to a minimum amount of consideration.
 To favour Quebec during its Quiet Revolution, Canada, through Lester B. Pearson, adopted a policy of open federalism.
 In 1966, the Union Nationale was re-elected and continued on with major reforms.

 The upheavals of the 1960s were also a time of conflict for some in Quebec.
 The emergence of extremist nationalist violence marked a dark chapter in the province's history, when in 1963, the first bombs of the Front de libération du Québec were detonated in Montreal.
 A major recognition of Quebec's cultural importance came in 1964 when, under authority granted by the Government of Canada, the Province of Quebec signed its first international agreement in Paris.
 The same year, during an official visit by the Queen, the police were required to maintain order during a demonstration by members of the Quebec separatist movement.

-Militant activity came to a head in 1970 with the October Crisis, which led to Prime Minister Pierre Trudeau invoking the War Measures Act.
-In addition, the Quebec Ombudsman Louis Marceau was instructed to hear complaints of detainees and the Quebec government agreed to pay damages to any person unjustly arrested (only in Quebec).
-On February 3, 1971, John Turner, the Minister of Justice of Canada, reported that 497 persons had been arrested throughout Canada under the War Measures Act, of whom 435 had been released.
-The other 62 were charged, of whom 32 committed crimes of such seriousness that a Quebec Superior Court judge refused them bail.
-The crisis ended a few weeks after the death of Pierre Laporte at the hands of his captors.
-The fallout of the crisis marked the zenith and twilight of the FLQ which lost membership and public support.
+As a result of confrontations between the lower clergy and the laity, state institutions began to deliver services without the assistance of the church, and many parts of civil society began to be more secular.
+During the Second Vatican Council, the reform of Quebec's institutions was overseen and supported by the Holy See.
+In 1965, the Royal Commission on Bilingualism and Biculturalism wrote a preliminary report underlining Quebec's distinct character, and promoted open federalism, a political attitude guaranteeing Quebec to a minimum amount of consideration.
+To favour Quebec during its Quiet Revolution, Lester B. Pearson adopted a policy of open federalism.
+In 1966, the Union Nationale was re-elected and continued on with major reforms.

+In 1967, President of France Charles de Gaulle visited Quebec, the first French head of state to do so, to attend Expo 67.
+There, he addressed a crowd of more than 100,000, making a speech ending with the exclamation: "Vive le Québec libre!" ("Long live free Quebec").
+This declaration had a profound effect on Quebec by bolstering the burgeoning modern Quebec sovereignty movement and resulting in a political crisis between France and Canada.
+Following this, various civilian groups developed, sometimes confronting public authority, for example in the October Crisis of 1970.
+The meetings of the Estates General of French Canada in November 1967 marked a tipping point where relations between francophones of America, and especially francophones of Canada, ruptured.
+This breakdown greatly affected Quebec society's evolution.